-Adoptive mom, child, and birth mother enjoying an open adoption visitFor many people, Mother’s Day evokes tender images: flower bouquets, breakfast in bed, and handmade crafts and cards.
-Mother’s Day is a big deal, as it should be!
+Mother’s Day evokes tender images for many people: flower bouquets, breakfast in bed, and handmade crafts and cards.
+It’s a big deal, as it should be!
 Every mom deserves a day to be acknowledged and celebrated for her endless hours of love, sacrifice, and devotion to her family.

 The Origins of Birth Mother’s Day

 Each birth mother’s journey is unique, so your birth mother will have her own preferences on this day.
 Respect those preferences.
 It is ultimately a day for her to affirm every emotion attached to her experience: the joy as well as the sorrow, grief, and pain.
-You can take part in this special day by expressing your gratitude to the woman who made you parents.
+You can participate in this special day by expressing gratitude to the woman who made you parents.

-Today is a great day to share pictures and updates, but make sure you honor the terms of your open adoption all year long.
+Today is a great day to share pictures and updates, but make sure you honor the terms of your open adoption all year.
+By keeping true to your word, you’re taking action to develop a trusting connection with the birth family.
+Allow your relationship to grow naturally.

 2. Send a card.

-If your child is old enough, you may consider a handmade card or craft.
-Your birth mother will appreciate these tokens from the heart.
+You may consider a handmade card or craft if your child is old enough to create one.
+Your child’s birth mother will appreciate these tokens from the heart.

 3. Send a gift.